-Normally, only students with full-time status are offered a teaching assistantship (TA) position.
+Students with full-time status may be offered a teaching assistantship (TA) position.
 In exceptional circumstances, the Dean of the Faculty of Graduate Studies and Research may award, at his discretion, an assistantship to a part-time student.
-Recommendations to the Dean must be submitted by the student's department/school/ institute.
+Recommendations to the Dean must be submitted by the student's department/school/institute.

 The details of your work assignment will be determined by your department/school/institute before or soon after your arrival on campus.
-Any questions concerning the nature of your assignment should be discussed with the Supervisor of Graduate Studies in your department/school/institute.
+Any questions concerning the nature of your assignment should be discussed with the supervisor of graduate studies in your department/school/institute.